Eeems-Org/oxide/web/src/documentation/api/00_overview.rst

 Libblight_protocol Shared Library
 =================================

 Oxide provides a C shared library for interacting with the display server.
-It is more primative than libblight, but provides a C foreign function interface that more languages can take advantage of.
+It is more primitive than libblight, but provides a C foreign function interface that more languages can take advantage of.

-`You can find the documentation here <../../libbight_protocol/index.html>`__
+`You can find the documentation here <../../libblight_protocol/index.html>`__

 Oxide Qt Platform Abstraction (QPA)
 ===================================